 - Windows 10 Creators Update: The smart person’s guide (TechRepublic)

 - Windows 10 power tips: Secret shortcuts to your favorite settings (TechRepublic Premium)

 - 20 quick Windows tips for power users (free PDF) (TechRepublic)

-- Windows 10 spotlight: Prepare, repair, and recover (Tech Pro Research)
+- Windows 10 spotlight: Prepare, repair and recover (TechRepublic Premium)

 - Windows 10: Privacy and data sharing specifics you need to know (TechRepublic)

 Devices featuring a Snapdragon processor consume much less power than their Intel and AMD counterparts.
 This means that such devices will often last more than 24 hours on a single full battery charge.

-- No support for 64-bit (x64) apps: Windows 10 S on Snapdragon processors supports 32-bit (x86) apps, 32-bit (ARM32) apps, and 64-bit (ARM64) apps only — there is no support for 64-bit (x64) applications.
+S mode on Snapdragon processors supports 32-bit (x86) apps, 32-bit (ARM32) apps and 64-bit (ARM64) apps only — there is no support for 64-bit (x64) applications.
 This limitation could cause problems for enterprises depending on their application needs.